-In this article, we'll give you an inside on how an intranet software can engage employees and thus keep the motivational level high and we'll give you eight of our best employee engagement tips.
+In this article you will learn what is employee engagement and how to engage employees.
+We'll also give you an inside on how an intranet platform can engage employees and thus keep the motivational level high and we'll give you eight of our best employee engagement tips.

 When we talk about employee engagement, we mean the connection between an employee and the organisation he or she is working for.
 By that we don't only mean the contractual side, but mostly the emotional commitment and the will to actually realise the goals and objectives of the employer.